voxsim/knowledge/programming-languages/javascript/object.md

 - The standard way to create an object prototype is to use an object constructor function
 - With a constructor function, you can use the new keyword to create new objects from the same prototype
 - `Object.getPrototypeOf` returns the prototype of an object
-- `Object.create(prototype)` creates an object with prototype `prototype`, if it is null it doesn't have a prototype.
+- `Object.create(prototype)` creates an object with prototype `prototype`, if it is null it doesn't have a prototype
-- `hasOwnProperty`
+- `hasOwnProperty` check if an object has a property and not his ancestors

+##### Class Inheritance
+instances inherit from classes (like a blueprint — a description of the class), and create sub-class relationships: hierarchical class taxonomies.
+Instances are typically instantiated via constructor functions with the `new` keyword.
+Class inheritance may or may not use the `class` keyword from ES6.

+##### Prototypal Inheritance
+instances inherit directly from other objects.
+Instances are typically instantiated via factory functions or `Object.create()`.
+Instances may be composed from many different objects, allowing for easy selective inheritance.

 #### Object literal
 An expressive notation to define object.